mikaelvesavuori/only/readme.md

 `gulp deploy` — Uses Rsync to upload your site.

+`gulp zip` — Archives the `dist` folder into a ZIP file named `archive_` and suffixed with the current time and date.

+## Roadmap to Only 3.0
+The main goal of Only 3.0 is to provide a framework that is just as well suited to static web design and development as it is to small-scale and mid-scale web application development.
+I feel like Only 2.0 is good at the more static or classic side, but want to make sure it scales to modern and more complex development just as well.

+Most of the heavy features are expected to be incrementally added throughout version 2, with focus post 2.5 (or so) being stabilization and more frequent daily use of the framework to provide leads on what should be fixed, removed, improved and otherwise changed before the final Only 3.0 release (expected winter 2016/2017).

+### Some kind of backlog of stuff to add or do
+- Add React
+- Add Webpack
+- Add Jekyll, Handlebars, or some sort of templating possibilities (static site generation?)
+- Optimize Gulp workflows
+- Further modularization of Gulp configurations
+- Make Only upgradeable and transportable in an easy, safe manner for projects using older versions of Only

 ## Version history
+### 2.2 (20160817)
+- Added ESLint
+- Added Babel
+- Added [gulp-zip](https://github.com/sindresorhus/gulp-zip) for backing up the `dist` folder to a ZIP archive.
+- Added [gulp-connect-php](https://github.com/micahblu/gulp-connect-php) so you can use PHP files.
+This gets connected through the browsersync task.
+- Fixed semantic versioning error: is now 2.1.0, was 2.1.
+- Minification now handled exclusively by [gulp-cssnano](https://github.com/ben-eb/gulp-cssnano): removed `cssnano` because it was an unnecessary oversight from me to have two modules doing the same things.

 ### 2.1 (20160814)
 - Gulp has replaced Codekit as the primary intended workflow/task runner (added gulp folder and `gulpfile.js`).
 - Dependencies for Bower and NPM added.